KanoComputing/kano-toolset/README.md

 ## uinput

-This tool allows for detecting and identifying keyboard scancodes across different keyboards.
+This tool allows for sending keyboard events into the system, as if they were pressed by the user.
-It is currently not needed on the OS but used during our development and integration lifecycle.
+It is currently not stable and is not used or packaged into KanoOS.

 ## iospeed